HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 ###### Finding the inverse matrix

-To find the inverse of a matrix is important to solve systems of linear equations, First you need to write your matrix beside an identity matrix like this.
+First you need to write your matrix augmented with identity matrix like this.
 As an example lets use a $3 \times 3$ matrix:

 $$
 \left[